Certificate of Compliance for Electrical Work

 - the energy provider (electricity distributor)

-Note: This form currently cannot be used on a mobile device or tablet.
+Note: This form currently can't be used on a mobile device or tablet.

 As the electrician, it’s your responsibility to apply a unique serial number to their CCEW.
 Use your electrical licence number followed by a sequential number (e.g. if your licence number is 444444C, your first CCEW will be 444444C001, your second will be 444444C002 and so on).